Glossary of Audio Visual Terminology

 A web host is a service that provides servers on which individuals and organizations can place material in order that it can be accessed from a website.
 Videos at Discovery Commons, for example, are hosted with the media hosting company Kaltura.
 A link to the video (url) is provided, and that link gets posted on a website, and when a user clicks the link, the video streams and can be viewed.

 Computer language for content on the internet, it includes features for playing audio and video within web pages with special considerations for playing media on smart phones.
-There is a likelihood that other web players, such as Flash, will be phased out in favour of html5.

 Located on the classroom lecterns, this intercom allows someone in the lecture room to communicate with a technician.
 It has a silver panel with a white microphone button.
 During a videoconferenced lecture, a presenter requiring technical help can push the button and be connected with a control room technician.

 The long-stemmed microphone on the lectern that is one of two default microphone options for presenters.
 The second option is a wireless lapel microphone usually found on top of the lectern or in a cubby in the lectern.
 If you stay behind the lectern, you can use the lectern microphone, but if you plan to move away, even a little, from the lectern while you are teaching, you must use the wireless lapel microphone in order that the remote site can hear you.